A NUTTY NUT NEWS NETWORK EXCLUSIVE!

 Jim MacGeorge and Chuck McCann did a series of commercials as Stan & Ollie, for Arby's, Tony's Pizza and Anco Windshield Wipers.
-To see some clips of these commercials and rare footage of Chuck and Jim performing a tribute to Laurel and Hardy at The Alex Theater in Glendale, CA.

 Considered one of the best impressionists in the business, Jim MacGeorge specializes in voice acting for cartoons.
 MacGeorge's voice has starred in such cartoon series as Abbott & Costello, Yogi Bear, Cue Glub, Beaney & Cecil, Wimper and Woofer, Star Wars, Sesame Street, and dozens more.
 He has also been widely recognized for his remarkable impersonations of the comedy team Laurel (MacGeorge) and Hardy with veteran comedian and fellow voice actor, Chuck McCann.